 - Add the ability to downvote or flag content as low-quality, but without allowing other readers to see those flags.
 It would give the platform a way to get the good stuff to the top, but wouldn’t make newer writers feel picked on in public.
 It’s worth noting that Dev.to currently has something like this, but only trusted users can take those actions, and it’s clearly not enough.

 - Foster a community for experienced developers.
 You don’t want the blind leading the blind.
 You still need a healthy amount of knowledgeable people in your community to help the newer folks.
-Keep in mind, you don’t actually need much advanced content to keep them around, but they’re leaving in droves because their contributions can’t compete with the clickbait.
+Keep in mind, you don’t actually need much-advanced content to keep them around, but they’re leaving in droves because their contributions can’t compete with the clickbait.

 - Better automatic article imports.
-A lot of my articles that were imported via RSS had some really janky post-import artifacts.
+A lot of my articles that were imported via RSS had some janky post-import artifacts.
 My guess is this stuff could be mitigated by simple detection algorithms.
-For example, automatically detecting the language of code blocks, adding the first image in the post as the featured one and not including it twice, or notifying the writer of diffuculties parsing the RSS feed, so crap doesn’t get published accidentally.
+For example, automatically detecting the language of code blocks, adding the first image in the post as the featured one and not including it twice, or notifying the writer of difficulties parsing the RSS feed, so crap doesn’t get published accidentally.

 I like the goal of Dev.to

-I really hope they make some changes, whether they be the ones I’ve suggested or even better ideas that the Dev team comes up with on their own.
+I hope they make some changes, whether they be the ones I’ve suggested or even better ideas that the Dev team comes up with on their own.
 In the meantime, I won’t be reading anything on the platform because it’s just not interesting, and I also believe it’s unhelpful to new programmers.
 If you work for Dev.to and want to chat with me about my thoughts, feel free to reach out.